shivam1608/JReplDB/README.md

 ```
 out/artifact/JReplDB_Jar
 ```

+## How to install on Replit ?
+- Go to the very Bottom of This Page!

 ## How to get REPLIT_DB_URL ?
 - Go To A Repl, Paste and Run this Java Statement to print the DB Url
 ``` java